No products in the cart.

-The Blade Spark also brings features which, up to this time had been limited to the big ticket smartphones.
+The Blade Spark also brings features that, up to this time had been limited to the big-ticket smartphones.
 As we know from experience, though, packing a smartphone with hardware is no guarantee of quality.
-To see how the ZTE Blade Spark measures up, we handed it off to our team of testers to see what they think.
+To see how the ZTE z971 measures up, we handed it off to our team of testers to see what they think.

 Our reviews team gave the ZTE Blade Spark a total score of 4.3/5.
 This is taken from the categories below:

 Let’s be brutally honest here.
 It’s kinda difficult to get enthusiastic about modern smartphone design.
-The ZTE Blade Spark looks perfectly okay, it’s just that it looks like almost any other smartphone.
-That’s not really a criticism, merely an observation.
-Actually, it’s probably not fair to just judge the ZTE by it’s (a bit plain) front cover.
-The criss-cross effect on the back case actually looks and feels pretty nice.
-It also helps to make the large case of the Blade Spark a lot easier to handle, even with average sized hands.
+The ZTE z971 looks perfectly okay, it’s just that it looks like almost any other smartphone.
+That’s not a criticism, merely an observation.
+It’s probably not fair to just judge the ZTE by its (a bit plain) front cover.
+The criss-cross effect on the back case looks and feels pretty nice.
+It also helps to make the large case of the Blade Spark a lot easier to handle, even with average-sized hands.

 The Blade Spark is also a little thicker than most of its rivals.
 Side by side, this can make the Blade Spark look a little chunky, but it isn’t bad news for users.
 That extra thickness, and we’re talking only about 7 0r 8/100th of an inch, adds to the feeling of security in the hand.
 The Blade Spark is over 6″ tall, so that extra bit of something to hang on to is not in any way a bad thing.

-At 13MP and 5MP, the cameras of the Blade Spark have a lot in the tank.
-The rear camera is really and truly excellent.
-It takes outstanding still pictures, and great quality Full HD video.
-You can record time lapse video, make video calls and even share videos directly from the app.
+The cameras of the Blade Spark have a lot in the tank.
+While some think the ZTE has a 13mp front camera, it is only the rear that is 13MP.
+The front camera is 5MP.
+The rear ZTE 13mp camera is really and truly excellent.
+It takes outstanding still pictures and great quality Full HD video.
+You can with the 13mp camera, you can record a time-lapse video, make video calls and even share videos directly from the app.
 Also, you can pause recording, to end up with a single file instead of several short clips.

 The front camera is also an excellent performer, with quality selfies being produced every time.
 Although there is no LED flash, there is the “white screen” method available.
 This produces a bright white display to provide light for selfies.

-The processor in the Blade Spark is a very useful quad core, 1.4Ghz CPU with dedicated graphics processor.
-This means the Blade Spark is zippy enough to cope with everything you ask it to do in normal everyday use.
+The processor in the Blade Spark is a very useful quad-core, 1.4Ghz CPU with a dedicated graphics processor.
+This means the Blade Spark is zippy enough to cope with everything you ask it to do in everyday use.
 Internal storage is a healthy 16GB, and you can add a further 128GB if you need to.

 The battery is simply huge.
-Because of the extra space in the large case, ZTE have added a 3140 mAh battery.
+Because of the extra space in the large case, ZTE has added a 3140 mAh battery.
 It should be plenty to keep you running all day and more.

 The USB connector is USB-C. It might mean you need to ditch all your old USB cables, but see that as a positive.
-USB-C connectors are not only much stronger than previous version, but also reversible.
-So, no more having that little guy who lives inside your phone flipping the port around when he sees the cable approaching.
+USB-C connectors are not only much stronger than the previous version but also reversible.
+So, no more having that little guy who lives inside your phone flipping the port around when he sees the cable approach.

 Great hardware, perfectly capable software.
 It’s a winning combination.

-We said, right at the top of this review, that ZTE give value for money.
+We said, right at the top of this review, that ZTE gives value for money.
 The Blade Spark shows that we were right.
-The sensors built into the display, a fingerprint sensor and great cameras are a fine example of how to put a smartphone together.
+The sensors built into the display, a fingerprint sensor, and great 13MP camera and a 5MP camera are fine examples of how to put a smartphone together.
 Just as importantly, it’s an example of how to do it for an amazingly low price.